top of page

 To handle this challenge, I've created a memorial space in my home where I can go to feel close to my girl.
 I also try to incorporate Katie's memory into my daily life.
 For example, I might wear a piece of jewelry that belonged to her or post photos on social media.
 This helps me feel like Katie is still a part of my life, even though she is no longer physically here.

-As a grieving mother, I know that there are no easy answers or quick fixes when it comes to handling grief.
+As a grieving mother, I know that there are no easy answers or quick fixes when it comes to handling these grief struggles.

 Don't be afraid to reach out and ask for help if you need it.
 You deserve compassion, love, and care during this difficult time.